-(b) Operational Management Implementation & enforcement Corporate Director of Regeneration and Community Services Corporate Director of Regeneration and Community Services 42 .
-Enforcement of legislative provisions in relation to sewerage, drainage and sanitary conveniences (a) (b) General Policy Operational Management Executive Corporate Director of (0) Implementation & Enforcement Regeneration and Community Services Corporate Director of (c) Implementation & Enforcement Corporate Director of Regeneration and Community Services 43.
-Monitoring and enforcement of legislation in relation to the monitoring and control of public and private water supplies (a) General Policy Executive (b) Operational Management Corporate Director of Regeneration and Community Services (c) Implementation & Enforcement Corporate Director of Regeneration and Community Services
+(b) Corporate Director of Operational Management Regeneration and Community Services (c) Implementation & enforcement Corporate Director of Regeneration and Community Services 42.
+Enforcement of legislative provisions relation to sewerage, drainage and sanitary conveniences Cabinet (a) General Policy Operational Management Corporate Director of (b) Regeneration and Community Services Implementation & Enforcement Corporate Director of (c) Regeneration and Community Services 43.
+Monitoring and enforcement of legislation in relation to the monitoring and control of public and private water supplies General Policy Cabinet (a) Operational Management Corporate Director of (b) Regeneration and Community Services Corporate Director of (c) Implementation & Enforcement Regeneration and Community Services